Outputs and Results

 A CINE Data Management Toolkit (CINE GATE) provide us with a repository for heritage data at the early stages of the project.
 This will then enable us to store, manage and curate the content and make it accessible to our stakeholders.
 It is important to us that this toolkit adheres to national standards and is compatible with large databases such as Europeana.
 St Andrews University are leading on the development of this toolkit.

-A Sit-sim Editor will be developed for heritage professionals working with multimedia companies who wish to create easy to use augmented reality applications by layering information and animations onto outdoor landscapes.
-Oslo University are leading on the development of this toolkit.
+The Sit-sim Editor is for heritage professionals working with multimedia companies who wish to create easy to use augmented reality applications by layering information and animations onto outdoor landscapes.
+Oslo University have developed this toolkit, and it is now available on CINE GATE.

 A generic Climate Change Application will help people in the NPA region visualise the effects of climate change throughout time - past, present and future.
 The application will be able to display changes in vegetation and sea levels on location in any landscape in the past and future.
 This toolkit will be developed by Oslo University in close collaboration with all national partners who will help to gain access to relevant national climate change datasets.